yuja/jj/docs/windows.md

 Mode.
 If those conditions are not satisfied, `jj` will materialize symlinks as ordinary files.

-For colocated repositories, Git support must also be enabled using the `git config` option `core.symlinks=true`.
+For colocated workspaces, Git support must also be enabled using the `git config` option `core.symlinks=true`.